b-lukaszuk/BS_wJ_eng/contents/regex.md

 Once we confirmed the phrase existence we may wish to obfuscate it.
 Again, in a word processing program this would be likely done with `Ctrl+H` that stands for `find and replace` command.
-In Julia, we would do with something like:
+In Julia, we would do it with something like:

 ```
 # in Julia strings are immutable